-My creative influences have always been a combination of historic decoration and fine art; the functional made beautiful.
-My mother, an author, instructor, and a member of the Historical Society of Early American Decoration, strongly influenced my pursuits in historic restoration and decorative arts.
-My father, a civil engineer, with whom my practise of en plein air began, took me to remote locations to paint together.
-My inspiration is equally influenced by both the historic decorative practises, the art of engineering and the place in the landscape that they occupy.
+I have been creating all of my life, influenced and encouraged by my parents where making was a way of life.
+My mother, an author, teacher, and a member of in the Historical Society of Early American Decoration, strongly influenced my pursuits in historic restoration and decorative painting.
+My father, a civil engineer, with whom my practice of en plein air began, took me to remote locations painting together regularly.
+My inspiration is equally influenced by both the historic decorative practices, and the art of engineering, and the place in the landscape that they occupy.